 The results indicate that the mutation frequency is very low.
 However, these estimates are based on the assumption that all matings take place randomly throughout the ESS population.
 In reality, most matings are highly selective and within separate ESS sub groups, which immediately affects the risks significantly.
 Even with a low number of carriers overall, without knowing exactly where they are, breeders could be taking a risk with a mutation that may have devastating consequences.

 When deciding whether to use the AMS DNA test, breeders should consider the high impact of this traumatic disease, which strikes when dogs are very young and usually leads to euthanasia after a short period.
-Therefore, even with a low mutation frequency across the Breed as a whole, the advice remains that breeders who want to avoid any risk of producing affected puppies should DNA test their ESS before breeding from them and ensure that at least one parent in any proposed mating is genetically CLEAR.
+Therefore, even with a low mutation frequency across the Breed as a whole, we would encourage and support any breeders who want to avoid any risk of producing affected puppies by DNA testing their ESS before breeding from them and ensuring that at least one parent in any proposed mating is genetically CLEAR.